MichaelJSr/DST-Balancing-Mod/README.md

 # MOBS
 - Rock Lobster:
 	- 1800 health (from 3000)
+	- Reduced absorption when shielding to 80% (from 95%)
 	- Drop 8 rocks, 8 flint, and 2 meat (from 2 rocks, 2 flint, and 1 meat)

 - Pet Lavae: